pjpscriv/pjpscriv.github.io/README.md

 # Personal Webpage

 This is the code for my personal website.
-I initially created it during the 2019 Summer of Tech git tutorial.
+Initially created  during the 2019 Summer of Tech git tutorial.

 ## Development